In the realm of the judiciary, lawyers and advocates are used often when seeking legal redressal in courts.

 Aspirants can find more Difference Between Articles, by visiting the linked page.

-This article will further highlight the differences between Lawyer and Advocate within the context of the IAS Exam.
+This article will further highlight the differences between a Lawyer and an Advocate within the context of the IAS Exam.

 Differences between Lawyer and Advocate